 Upload the following materials:

 Project Proposal: Explain the significance of your proposed research, when you expect to complete it, how it will differ from other studies on the same topic, what materials are available for it, where they are located, and any other information you consider relevant.
-If your research relates to the theme please be sure to explicitly describe the contribution your research is expected to make to the general study of this theme.
 Explain why the Davis Center would be a suitable place for your work.
 This document should be single-spaced and approximately 2,500 words in length.
 Please include your full name in the header or footer of your proposal.